 Comment: As per the Environmental Planning Section, variation requests with exhibits for 18 impacts were received on January 9, 2005, and reviewed with Preliminary Plan 4-05050.
 Of the 18 requests, 9 were fully approved, 7 were approved in part, and 1 was denied by the Planning Board.
-The Type I Tree Conservation Plan, TCP/53/04-01, was revised prior to signature to reflect the Planning Board decision.
-Impacts to sensitive environmental features are discussed in the environmental review section.
+The Type I Tree Conservation Plan, TCPI/53/04-01, was revised prior to signature approval to reflect the Planning Board decision.
+Impacts to sensitive environmental features are discussed in detail in the Environmental Review section below.